BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/iam-realms-api.md

                  &rev={rev}
                  &createdBy={createdBy}
                  &updatedBy={updatedBy}
-                 &label={label}
                  &sort={sort}
 ```
 where...

 - `{from}`: Number - the offset from which to start the listings.
 Defaults to `0`
 - `{size}`: Number - the maximum amount fo results to be returned.
 Defaults to `30`
-- `{deprecated}`: Boolean - filter the resulting projects based on their deprecation status.
+- `{deprecated}`: Boolean - filter the resulting realms based on their deprecation status.
 Optional parameter.
-- `{rev}`: Number - filter the resulting projects based on their revision value.
+- `{rev}`: Number - filter the resulting realms based on their revision value.
 Optional parameter.
-- `{createdBy}`: Iri - filter the resulting projects based on their creator.
+- `{createdBy}`: Iri - filter the resulting realms based on their creator.
 Optional parameter.
-- `{updatedBy}`: Iri - filter the resulting projects based on the person which performed the last update.
+- `{updatedBy}`: Iri - filter the resulting realms based on the person which performed the last update.
 Optional parameter.
-- `{label}`: String - filter the resulting projects based on its label.
-E.g.: `label=my` will match
-  any project's label that contains the string `my`.
-Optional parameter.
-- `{sort}`: String - orders the resulting projects based on its metadata fields.
+- `{sort}`: String - orders the resulting realms based on its metadata fields.
 Optional parameter that can appear multiple times, further specifying the ordering criteria.
 Defaults to `_createdAt`, ordering projects by creation date.

 Request
  :   @@snip [realms-list.sh](assets/realms/realms-list.sh)